 "There are no weapons on the RQ-4.
 However, there are not limitations on enlisted members employing weapons," said Air Force spokesman Lt.
 Col. Christopher Karns.
 "The Air Force employs enlisted airmen on other aircraft where they are responsible for employing lethal force where necessary."

 Currently, the Air Force is not considering allowing enlisted airmen to fly other RPAs, such as the MQ-1 Predator or MQ-9 Reaper, Karns said in an email Thursday to Air Force Times.

-James and Chief of Staff Gen. Mark Welsh have told Air Combat Command to develop over the next six months an implementation plan that will outline enlisted RPA pilots’ duties, training and pay and the mix of officers and enlisted pilots, Karns said.
+James and Chief of Staff Gen. Mark Welsh have told Air Combat Command to develop over the next six months an implementation plan that will outline enlisted RPA pilots’ duties, training and pay as well as how they will be trained and compensated and the mix of officers and enlisted pilots, Karns said.

 "The range of duties and responsibilities for officers and enlisted pilots may overlap, but the Air Force will continue to rely on officers for mission prioritization, planning and supervision of multiple aircrews during mission execution," Karns said.